Wyndham Lake Buena Vista Resort Review

-Let’s take a look at all of this, plus the rooms and pros and cons of the Wyndham Lake Buena Vista…
+Let’s take a look at all of this, plus the rooms and pros and cons of the Wyndham Lake Buena Vista.

 First, let’s start with those amenities.
 I was impressed by the pool and water play area, which reminded me a bit of a poor man’s version of the new area at the Grand Floridian.

 Then, there’s the Director of Fun.
 This seems like an odd position, but while I was touring the resort, I met a number of staff members at the hotel who were all pretty passionate about ensuring guests have incredible memories, including kids.
 One of the cool things this director does is have kids paint tiles that are gradually going to cover this entire wall (above).

 At first, I thought this may have been that I was being given special treatment because I’m a blogger, but after encountering several staffers who had no idea who I was (and giving myself an ego-check to realize that no one in their right mind thinks bloggers are special!) and having similar experiences with them, I became convinced its a culture thing at the hotel.

 Another significant amenity, from my perspective, is the character dining.
 This breakfast is held a few days per week and features standard fab five characters (usually 2-3) for around $20 for adults, and half that for kids.
 The buffet itself has decent variety and is on par with average character breakfasts at Walt Disney World hotels, but the big difference I noticed here was the crowd: there wasn’t any.

-Along with all 7 Downtown Disney Area Resorts, the Wyndham offers complimentary theme park transportation every half hour.
+Along with all seven Disney Springs Area Resorts, the Wyndham offers complimentary theme park transportation every half hour.
 Although I had a rental car for this trip, I decided to test this out to so I could comment on it for this review.
 I was concerned that the shared transportation would be slow, but I didn’t find it any more inconvenient than standard Walt Disney World bus transportation.

-However, it felt like this either wasn’t the case, or the style chosen during that refurbishment was very bland and hasn’t aged well.
+However, it felt like this either wasn’t the case or the style chosen during that refurbishment was very bland and hasn’t aged well.
 The bathroom and bedroom areas were perfectly fine, just nothing out of the ordinary.

 They were clean and the bed was plush and comfortable (more comfortable than many Disney resorts), but the overall look just felt like something you’d find at any well-managed Best Western or Holiday Inn.

 Unfortunately, that’s not the total cost as that dreaded resort fee sneaks in, plus taxes, and the total jumps to just above $100/night.
 Then, there’s the charge for parking if you have a rental car.
 (Note: my stay and my meal here were comped.)

-You can often get a Value Resort for about this price from time to time with discounts.
-My personal preference would be for the Value Resort given the perks offered from staying on-site, but like I said, that’s personal.
+You can often get a Value Resort for about this price from time to time with discounts, and my personal preference would be for the Value Resort given the perks offered from staying on-site, but like I said, that’s personal.
 I know many people don’t like the style or loudness of the Value Resorts, and you won’t find those issues here.

 Overall, I don’t think the Wyndham is a bad choice, but I don’t think it’s a great one, either.
 I know a lot of people like it, and it certainly gets the job done and will satisfy a certain type of guest.
 For me, it felt a little too basic given the price point.
 For me, the rationale of staying in an off-site or non-Disney hotel while at Walt Disney World would be to obtain better value for money.
 This occurs through really basic accommodations for a bottom-dollar price or luxury-caliber accommodations for a Moderate-level price.
 The Wyndham falls somewhere in between, which makes it unappealing to me as an alternative from an on-site hotel or another off-site hotel.
 It isn’t all that much cheaper than a Walt Disney World Value Resort, nor is it that much nicer (and if you have kids, you can’t forget that lack of a theme and “Disney” feel).
-Those looking for a location near Downtown Disney, away from the ‘loud’ Disney resorts, or using Wyndham Rewards might like this and find it to be a good option, but I think many readers will be better suited elsewhere.
+Those looking for a location near Disney Springs, away from the ‘loud’ Disney resorts, or using Wyndham Rewards might like this and find it to be a good option, but I think many readers will be better suited elsewhere.

 Not sure which Walt Disney World hotel is right for you?
 Check out our Walt Disney World Hotel Reviews page, which offers quick-hit capsule reviews of the strengths and weaknesses of every Walt Disney World hotel, plus links to our reviews and photo pages for every hotel we have reviewed.
 Looking for comprehensive Walt Disney World vacation tips?
 Make sure to read our Walt Disney World Trip Planning Guide.

 Do you like the look of Wyndham Lake Buena Vista Resort or its amenities?
 Have you stayed here?
 Planning on staying here someday?
 Share your thoughts and questions in the comments!